opatiny/S1-INFO1/project/README.md

     - array of ints defining the intervals where we change of segment
     - minimal luminosity value
     - maximal luminosity value
-    - slope when luminosity is increasing
-    - slope when luminosity is decreasing

 #### Luminosity data